 Emily Bastian joined Avivo’s Chemical and Mental Health division in 2012 and was promoted to Vice President in June 2019.
 She provides 15+ years of leadership and experience in delivering high quality, strengths-based, person-centered services for individuals living with multiple disabilities.
 She guided Avivo’s partnership with the Red Lake Nation to address chronic homelessness in the American Indian community.
 Emily is an exceptional public advocate for recovery and reducing disparities.
 A licensed independent clinical social worker, she holds a master’s degree in clinical social work from Augsburg College, where she’s been an adjunct professor in its Master of Social Work program since 2007.

-Darcy Diederich Flinn joined Avivo in 2016 and was promoted additionally to Chief Operations Officer in 2020.
+Darcy Diederich Flinn joined Avivo as Chief Financial Officer in 2016 and was promoted additionally to Chief Operations Officer in 2020.
 She oversees finance, information technology, facilities, intake, collections, and billing.
-Previously, she was an audit manager at Deloitte and spent 7 years at Xcel Energy as Director of Strategic Asset Planning.
-She has more than 15 years of accounting and leadership experience, with expertise in financial reporting, internal controls and compliance, forecasting, and strategic planning.
+Previously, she was an audit manager at Deloitte and spent seven years at Xcel Energy as Director of Strategic Asset Planning.
+She has more than 20 years of accounting and leadership experience, with expertise in financial reporting, internal controls and compliance, forecasting, and strategic planning.
 She holds a degree in Business Administration with majors in Accounting and Information Systems from the University of North Dakota, and is a Certified Public Accountant.
 She currently serves as treasurer on the board of All Square and is a member of Women United.

 Bruce Wenger joined Avivo in 2018 and provides more than 15 years experience in strategic leadership and fundraising.
 In his capacity as a consultant he helped grow philanthropic support for scores of non-profit organizations in the United States, Canada, and the United Kingdom.
 He has proven skills in building comprehensive development programs relying on expertise with annual, major, and planned giving, both in and out of capital campaigns.
 Bruce focuses on positioning organizations for fundraising success and connecting donors with meaningful and impactful change.
 He holds a Bachelor’s degree in Government from Lawrence University in Appleton, Wisconsin.